nadtakanfuthoem/write-good-code/README.md

 You should indent your code when you start a new block.
 A block is a section of code that is executed together.
 For example, a block can be a function, an if statement, or a for loop.

 ## 6. Use whitespace to improve readability
 In addition to indenting your code, you can use whitespace to improve its readability.
-By adding extra spacing between lines of code, you will make your code easier to scan and understand.
+Adding extra spacing between lines of code will make your code easier to scan and understand.
 This is especially helpful when you are reviewing large blocks of code.

 ## 7. Use arrays and loops for efficiency